• About

 Here are the types of things to include in the club’s bylaws:

-• Agree on the name and primary purpose of your organization
+• Name and primary purpose of your organization

 • Membership responsibilities and privileges